antoniguedes/PowerBI-projects-dashboards/project_4_data_job_market_analysis/README.md

 # Data Jobs & Skills Dashboard in Power BI

 ## Introduction

 This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.This 2-pager dashboard provides a comprehensive exploration of the data job market.
+It features a high-level summary page and a detailed drill-through page for specific job titles, offering a broad look at market trends and compensation.

-### Dashboard File
+### 📉 2024 Dashboard File (Comprehensive Exploration)
 You can find the file for the dashboard here: [`Data_Jobs_Dashboard.pbix`](Data_Jobs_Dashboard_drill_through.pbix).

 ## Skills Showcased

 This project was a journey through key Power BI features.
 Here's a look at what we mastered:

--   **⚙️ Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
+-   **⚙️ Data Transformation & Loading with Power Query M steps:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
--   **🧮 Implicit Measures:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.
+-   **🧮 Implicit Measures & Explicit Measures with DAX:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.
 -   **📊 Core Charts:** Utilized **Column, Bar, Line,** and **Area Charts** to compare job counts and track trends over time.
 -   **🗺️ Geospatial Analysis:** Leveraged **Map Charts** to visualize the global distribution of jobs.
 -   **🔢 KPI Indicators & Tables:** Used **Cards** to display key metrics and **Tables** to provide granular, sortable data.